openwfm/wrf-sfire-docs/docs/python.md

 then log out and back in.
 The `conda` command should now be available

-Then you can stop Conda from activating on login if you do not want to use it every time you log in,
+You can stop Conda from activating on login if you do not want to use it every time you log in, by

     conda config --set auto_activate_base false

 as suggested by the Anaconda installer.

-Notes: If you already have your own custom esttings in `~/.bash_profile` or `~/.bashrc`, you should review them to make sure that they do what you intended, because a login shell will now source both files and the resulting behavior may change.
-See `man bash` and search for INVOCATION for more information on what happens when the shell starts up.
+Notes:If you already have your own custom settings in `~/.bash_profile` or `~/.bashrc`, you should review them to make sure that they do what you intended, because a login shell will now source both files and the resulting behavior may change.
+Initializing anaconda makes changes to your `~/.bashrc` file.
+When a new shell starts it will source `~/.bashrc` and make `conda` available, but a login shell will source `~/.bash_profile` instead.
+See `man bash` and search for INVOCATION for more details.
 You can't change `bash` to another shell because of the way how the authentication is set up on the clusters.

 ## Create Conda environments and install packages